 Celebrities caught up in the keto craze are all over social media.
 Halle Berry claims it not only controls her diabetes, but is also slowing down the aging process.
 Megan Fox claims keto keeps her slim after having 3 kids.
 And athletes like Lebron James and Tim Tebow credit keto with helping them lose fat, retain lean muscle mass, and even improve their sports performance.

 There’s no question keto can help you lose weight, and the results can be pretty dramatic.
 But what’s the cost?
+What does keto mean?
 Is keto safe?
 Can you do it long term?
 To answer these questions, we have to first understand how the keto diet works.

 The magic of the keto diet happens because of the severe carb restriction.
 The diet is 70-80 percent fats, 20-30 percent proteins, and only 5 percent carbs.
 There is no calorie restriction – you can eat until you feel full, as long as you stay within the rules.
 Keeping the carbs very low puts your body into a state of ketosis, where you burn fats as your primary fuel.

 When your body doesn’t have enough carbohydrates (“carbs”) from food for your cells to burn for quick energy, it turns to fats instead.
 Fats are actually the preferred fuel for your metabolism and organs like your brain.
 Your liver breaks down fats into ketones to use as energy.
 Exercising for long periods of time, or drastically cutting calories (think: fasting) or carbs (think: keto) are ways to switch your body into ketosis.